s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

      virtual bool control() = 0;
  };

-Processing details of the controller are implemented by overriding the follwoing virtual functions in a inherited class:
+Processing details of the controller are implemented by overriding the following virtual functions in a inherited class:

 * **virtual bool initialize(SimpleControllerIO\* io)**